Republic of the Congo entry requirements for Colombia passport holders

 May be checked

 Colombian passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there are no visa-on-arrival options for Colombian citizens as of 2026.
+You must arrange this visa before you travel — there is no visa-on-arrival option for Colombian citizens.
+Start the application process well ahead of your trip, as it involves paperwork and embassy processing.

 Entry requirements